 - State Availability: All 50 states

 Evolve Bank & Trust provides up to $2 million in financing for eligible medical professionals interested in purchasing a home.
 The following degrees are included in the program:

 Loans up to $1 million can be approved without a down payment.
-Loans up to $1.25 million will require 5% down payments and loans up to $2 mill will require a down payment between 10 and 15%.
+Loans up to $1.25 million will require 5% down payments, and loans up to $2 million will require a down payment between 10 and 15%.

-These loan amounts are significantly higher than comparable physician loan programs and PMI isn’t required.
-Rate discounts may be available with an upfront payment.
+These loan amounts are significantly higher than comparable physician loan programs, and PMI isn’t required.

 4. First Citizens Bank

 - State Availability: AZ, CA, CO, FL, GA, KS, MD, MO, NE, NV, NM, NC, OK, OR, SC, TN, TX, VA, WA, WV, WI